mikenguyen13/data_analysis/_book/27-regression-discontinuity.md

      E[Y(0)|X=x] \text{ and } E[Y(1)|X=x] \text{ are continuous at } x = c.
      $$

 3.  **Exogeneity of the Cutoff:** The cutoff should not be manipulable.
+No confounding interventions at the cutoff.

 4.  **No Discontinuity in Confounding Variables:** Other covariates should be smooth at the threshold.
 A common test is to check for jumps in covariates unrelated to treatment.